ABOUT ARIZONA SCHOOL OF HEALTH SCIENCES

 As the nation’s preeminent health sciences school, A.T.
 Still University’s Arizona School of Health Sciences (ATSU-ASHS) integrates ATSU’s founding tenets of osteopathic medicine.
 Today, these tenets continue to prepare the most skilled and compassionate graduates to innovate with a whole person approach to healthcare delivery in the heart of communities where need is greatest.

-ATSU-ASHS offers residential programs in athletic training (MS), audiology (AuD) , occupational therapy (MS), physical therapy (DPT) and physician assistant studies (MS).
+ATSU-ASHS offers residential programs in athletic training (MS), audiology (AuD) , occupational therapy (MS), occupational therapy entry-level (DOT), physical therapy (DPT) and physician assistant studies (MS).
 Online programs are offered in athletic training (DAT), audiology (AuD), occupational therapy (OTD), occupational therapy (MS), physician assistant studies (MS), physical therapy (DPT), and physical therapy (non-degree).

 Residency programs in neurologic physical therapy and orthopedic physical therapy are available, and graduate certificates are also offered, including a Graduate Certificate in Orthopedic Rehabilitation and the Graduate Certificate in Clinical Decision-Making in Athletic Training.